Sharath-majjigi/Sharath-majjigi/README.md

-### Hi there 👋  I'm Sharath ❤
+### Hi there 👋  I'm Sharath a 2023 Computer Science Graduate❤
 <img align="right" alt="Coding" width="300" height="250" src="https://cdn.dribbble.com/users/1292677/screenshots/6139167/avento.gif">

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#about-me"></a>🙋‍♂️ About me</h3>
-I am a tech enthusiast who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
+I am a tech enthusiast who enjoys connecting the dots be it ideas from different disciplines, people from different teams, or applications from different industries.
 I have an academic background in B.tech in Computer science and engineering and strong technical skills in app development and backend web Development.